 The Hydro Turbine

-Over the past year the Hydro Turbine, which sits on the River Teign has been restored so that it can once again utilise the power of the river.
+Throughout 2017 the Hydro Turbine, which sits on the River Teign was restored so that it once again utilises the power of the river.

 The story of hydroelectric power at Castle Drogo began in 1916.
 At the same time as Castle Drogo was being built Julius Drewe wrote to Gilbert Gilkes and Co. (a well-established engineering company specialising in hydro-electricity generation) to enquire whether it was possible on the river Teign.